-The Anti Doping Agency is in charge of regulating pre-workout supplements and drug testing in the United States, and they have a list of high-risk dietary supplements on their website.
+The Anti Doping Agency is in charge of regulating most pre-workout supplements and drug tests in the United States, and they have a list of high-risk dietary supplements on their website.

-There are some obvious supplements listed, but there’s also plenty that isn’t.
+There are some obvious pre-workouts listed, but there’s also plenty that isn’t.

-And, because the FDA doesn’t check the supplements, the companies can put whatever they want in it, and athletes are the ones who take the fall.
+And, because the FDA doesn’t check the pre-workout, the companies can put whatever they want in it, and athletes are the ones who take the fall.